 The Vocal Team

 With the instrumentation set, I next needed to find world class vocalists to help bring the music to life.
-I wanted to assemble a vocal team that could bring together my various worlds of Jewish living and learning and I couldn’t be happier with the four superstars who are joining Shelbie and me for this project!
+I wanted to assemble a vocal team that could bring together my various worlds of Jewish living and learning and I couldn’t be happier with the six superstars who are joining Shelbie and me for this project!

 Rena Branson is an educator and aspiring rabbi from New York.
 Through a labyrinth of circumstances, she met her Chassidish father for the first time in 2014, and singing nigunim together became a powerful spiritual practice.
 Rena started A Queer Nigun Project, which hosts healing spaces for LGBTQ-identified people to explore and record nigunim, as well as organizing nigun circles in jails.
 Rena studied at Oberlin (2014), the Pardes Institute of Jewish Studies, and Yeshivat Hadar, and will be studying Jewish music full-time in the Rising Song Residency this fall.
 She’s honored to collaborate on Brielle’s holy dream project!

 Anat Halevy Hochberg is a Brooklyn-based musician, teacher, and ritual leader.
 Anat grounds her practice as a ba’al tefila (prayer leader) in her study of traditional Jewish text, earth-based experiential Jewish ritual and education, connection with the Earth and the Divine, professional training as a musician, and family and community traditions (from Israel, Poland, Hungary, Yemen, Boston, and beyond).
 Anat has a passion for leading song and backing others in using their voice.
 Anat performs as a solo artist and with collaborators, and has recently recorded with artists including Joey Weisenberg, Miriam Margles, and George Mordecai.
 She recently completed two years of study at Yeshivat Hadar and was a Fellow in the Rising Song Institute.
-Learn more about her work at anathalevyhochberg.com
+Learn more at anathalevyhochberg.com

 Laura Lenes can be seen in synagogues across South Florida, as both a Cantorial Soloist, and an educator — connecting families, children, and congregants of all ages, to Judaism & G-d through music, Sign Language, drama, and spirituality!
 She has worked in 40+ synagogues (across every movement), developed a Jewish Mommy & Me program (Sing Sign Simcha) used across Florida & NYC, is an Artist in Residence across the country, performs at Jewish National conferences, composed 100+ songs/prayers, has an album with her trio Ashira, and is working toward releasing her music, musicals, and curriculum(s) this year.
 Fun Fact: Laura’s first music teacher was Karen Rassler, Brielle and Shelbie’s mom!
-You can find out more by following: https://www.facebook.com/laura.lenes.7.
+Learn more by following: https://www.facebook.com/laura.lenes.7.

 As of the launching of this campaign in June of 2019, all of the music for both albums has been written, including sheet music and full vocal arrangements for the vast majority of the pieces.
 The full team will be coming together in August to record the albums.
 Recording is scheduled to be finished on August 16th, which is also my 28th birthday!
 The mixing and editing is scheduled to be completed by Thanksgiving, with the final finished product to be available shortly thereafter.
 I will be providing updates throughout the rehearsal, recording, and editing processes and look forward to taking you all behind the scenes with me, as I work with my sister and friends to bring this dream of mine to life.
 Thank YOU for making it possible!